byomkesh03/Car-Animation/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

 ## Acknowledgments
--Inspiration and guidance from the web development community.
+*Inspiration and guidance from the web development community.

 ## Contact
 If you have any questions, suggestions, or feedback, please feel free to contact me at byomkeshmahato03@gmail.com.